 Summary of Use during Lactation

 Although nonhormonal methods are preferred during breastfeeding, progestin-only contraceptives such as depot medroxyprogesterone acetate (DMPA) are considered the hormonal contraceptives of choice during all stages of lactation.
 Fair quality evidence indicates that DMPA does not adversely affect the composition of milk, the growth and development of the infant, or the milk supply.
 Some evidence indicates that progestin-only contraceptives may offer protection against bone mineral density loss during lactation, or at least not exacerbate it.

 Based on the available evidence, expert opinion in the United States holds that the advantages of using progestin-only contraceptive products generally outweigh the theoretical or proven risks before 4 weeks postpartum.
-However, may be prudent to give it no sooner than 3 days postpartum when lactation is established.
+However, it may be prudent to avoid administration of these products until lactation is well established.